 Salini Impregilo is a global player in the construction sector, specializing in the construction of major, complex infrastructure projects throughout the world with design, engineering and construction solutions.
 From 2013, it takes first place in the water sector of the Engineering News-Record rankings, the benchmark for the entire construction industry.

-The Group boasts 110 years of solid experience in works that range from the construction of dams to hydroelectric plants, from motorways to railways, from metro systems to airports, from hospitals to industrial buildings.
+The Group boasts a history of solid experience in works that range from the construction of dams to hydroelectric plants, from motorways to railways, from metro systems to airports, from hospitals to industrial buildings.

 Dams, Hydroelectric Plants